spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 // the is unsecure, but we can check if everything works before we set up mtls
 ```

-While makeing the shovel you can:
+While making the shovel you can:

 Validate and format the advanced.config so it goes a bit faster.